 Yeah.
 It is the best part of it is being coached.
 So if you’re a coach that wants to coach people with mBraining, get mBraining coach and get coached.
 And

 I cannot emphasize it enough.
-And I say to all of the people who attended my coach certifications was do if you do nothing else, just get somebody to coach you for the next however long you like.
+And I say to everyone who attended my coach certifications, if you do nothing else, get somebody to coach you for the next however long you like.

-So training it at the front of the room being coached, just totally embodies
+So, training it at the front of the room while being coached embodies

 and immersed in it.

-Yeah, embodies the whole process, the whole procedure, and you find little beautiful, additional bits that come up that you don’t expect to come up, you know, emerge up.
+Yeah, it embodies the whole process, the whole procedure, and you find little beautiful, additional bits that you don’t expect to come up, you know, emerge up.

-And, and you say connections were in the past, you missed connections.
+And, you say connections were in the past; you missed connections.

 And, for me, I’ve still got two years to go before brain surgery.
-So this tool is going to be invaluable in preparing me for brain surgery and what’s to come after that.
+So, this tool will be invaluable in preparing me for brain surgery and what’s to come after that.

-I don’t know that at the time, but I am going in and I am checking in with myself.
+I don’t know that then, but I am going in and checking in with myself.
 As a result of everything that I’ve experienced.
-And all the new awarenesses that I have I stopped smoking.
-I stopped drinking, I started to change my diet, I started to change the way that I was being in the planet and the amount of work that i was doing
+With all the new awareness that I have, I stopped smoking.
+I stopped drinking, I started to change my diet, I began to change the way that I was being on the planet and the amount of work that I was doing

 And everything turned around.
-I was I did this crazy one at about, I would say about two or three months after mBraining Coach, certification And I was without knowing it being guided to prepare my body for surgery that was to come in November of 2014.
+I did this crazy one at about, I would say, about two or three months after mBraining Coach certification, And I was, without knowing it, being guided to prepare my body for surgery that was to come in November of 2014.

 Right?
 Yeah.
 Because then you have the third stroke, right?

 Yeah.
 So everything’s going great.
-The bleed starts to get better, in that it stops bleeding so much.
-And then one day, I go for a bike ride.
-I haven’t been for a bike ride now for nearly three years.
-And I decided I’m going to go for a bike started to feel amazing,
+The bleeding starts to get better, stopping bleeding so much.
+And then, one day, I went for a bike ride.
+I haven’t been on a bike ride now for nearly three years.
+And I decided I was going for a bike.
+It started to feel unique,

-And the next morning I woke up and I had this strange burning sensation on my entire left side.
+The following day, I woke up with this strange burning sensation on my left side.

-I felt like I was in the sun and this left side had been burnt and this side hadn’t that was pretty weird
+I felt like I was in the sun; this left side had been burnt, and this side hadn’t.
+That was pretty weird.

-di you listen to your body.
+Do you listen to your body?
 This time

 I did.
 I drove straight to the hospital.

-When I got to the hospital.
-But I told the nurses at triage.
-I said, quick get me in because I’m having a stroke.
+When I got to the hospital, I told the triage nurses.
+I said, quick, get me in because I’m having a stroke.
 And they were like, What are you talking about?
-And get me inside of me stroke.
-You know, this stuff going on.
+And get me inside of my stroke.
+You know, this stuff is going on.
 I’ve had a show before.
 So I know what’s going on.
-They said give us your name first I said there is no time for that get me inside
+They said give us your name.
+First, I noted there was no time for that.
+Get me inside

 this thing.
 I gave them my name.
 They confirmed I wasn’t telling stories.
 And then they took me to CT.
-And they found that in fact, had another bleed.
-And then a little while later, my surgeon came in and said and said look, we’ve managed to avoid surgery for all this time, but we can’t avoid it now.
-What we need is we need to go in and we need to resolve this matter and it’s going to be it’s going to be an outcome, it’s going to be a great outcome because we’re going to fix it and it wont bleed again.
+And they found that they had another bleed.
+And then a little while later, my surgeon came in and said, ” Look, we’ve managed to avoid surgery for all this time, but we can’t avoid it now.
+What we need is we need to go in, and we need to resolve this matter, and it’s going to be it’s going to be an outcome; It’s going to be a great outcome because we’re going to fix it, and it won’t bleed again.
 And that’s what we’re going to do.
 Are you up for it?
-And I said I am up for it.
-There is I’ve done all the work I’ve prepared myself.
+And I said I was up for it.
+There, I’ ‘ve done all the work I’ve prepared myself.
 I know whatever happens can be a fantastic outcome.

 Wow.
-So we booked the surgery in for a couple of weeks time.
+So we booked the surgery for a couple of weeks.

 money.
-And in the week, in the end, literally, three days after I left hospital for the for that third incident after that third incident, I have a phone call with my mother in law.
-On the Tuesday she finishes by saying I love you and I told her that I love her.
+The week three days after I left the hospital after the third incident, I had a phone call with my mother-in-law.
+On Tuesday, she finished by saying I love you and I told her that I love her.